leandrosilvaferreira/giantswarm-firstapp-java/README.md

 $ make run-application
 ```

-If you want to use Docker Compose, you will have to edit the docker-compose.yml manually to reflect your username instead of 'puja' (because [Docker Compose cannot handle dynamic environment variables](https://github.com/docker/compose/issues/495)).
-Then you can simply use
+This creates a custom Docker image with the Java binary, pushes it to our private registry, and starts both the custom Docker container and a Redis container.
+With Docker Compose you can simply use

 ```
-$ make push
 $ docker-compose up
 ```

-This creates a custom Docker image with the Java binary, pushes it to our private registry, and starts both the custom Docker container and a Redis container.

 To test it on a Mac run something like: `curl $(boot2docker ip):4567`, on Linux machines `curl localhost:4567` should be sufficient.